Joseph-Gonzalez70/Investigating-Novel-LMS-Solver-/README.md

 **File name:** LeastSquaresFunctions.py

 *Contents:* This file contains functions to fit and test the LMS Solvers.
-This includes linear regression, ridge regression, lasso regresssion, and eleastic net regression.
+This includes linear regression, ridge regression, lasso regression, and elastic net regression.

 ## Implementation